Daingerfield Island Sailing Club

 • Maintain an electronic file of all critical DISC documents such as Bylaws, Notice of Regattas, Sailing Instructions, tax status, financial reports, race results, historical records, photographic files, and other files as determined to be necessary

-• Maintain and provide members with an annual Membership Directory with member and yacht information
+• Maintain and provide members with an annual membership directory with member and yacht information

 • Fulfill other duties as may be expected of the office